Jonalona/Frequency-Parser/README.md

 ## Frontend Architecture & Development

 When I first built the **Dynamic Date-Range Query Builder**, the UI was intended as an MVP.
-To accelerate prototyping, I provided a clear spec to a large language model (LLM), which generated all the necessary JavaScript, HTML, CSS, and Bootstrap code for:
+To accelerate prototyping, I provided a clear spec to a large language model (LLM), which generated all the necessary JavaScript, HTML, CSS, and Bootstrap code for the UI.

-- **Date-range picker behavior** (single vs. sliding window)
-- **Preset query templates** (“last 30 days,” “year-to-date,” etc.)
-- **Custom filter panels** (tables, dropdowns, free-text inputs)

 As requirements solidified, I found the LLM-generated frontend fully met our needs.
 Today, the **entire frontend** remains the LLM output, polished and styled with Bootstrap for consistency.